MrZhuNi/salome_shape/doc/gui/Introduction.rst

 - :ref:`python console`
 - :ref:`property_panel`

 Dock windows can be placed in three dock areas:
 - left,
 - right,
 - bottom.

-By default object browser window is placed at left area of the main window  and Python console is placed as at bottom area of the main menu. user can close any dock window.
-To open it again he can use a corresponded command from pop-up menu on static part of main menu
+By default object browser window is placed at the left  dock area, Inspection panel at the right  dock area and Python console at the bottom dock area of the main window and Property Panel is hidden.

+The Property Panel is shown on operation start at left dock area of the main window by default.

+If Object Browser is shown at the same side then they will be tabbed.

+Each dock window can be closed and opened again using a corresponding command from View - Windows pop-up menu on static part of main menu :ref:`main_menu`

 .. _object_browser: